Gambia

 Customs requirements:

-The importation of cash amounting to not more than 300 thousand Dalasi is permitted.
-Violations are penalised.
-There are no customs restrictions for the export of local or foreign currency, or different types of goods.
+The import of sums not exceeding 300,000 dalasi is allowed.
+Violations shall be sanctioned.
+There are no customs restrictions on the export of local or foreign currency as well as various types of goods.

 Local currency: